naikp13/EO-GenFusion/README.markdown

 The script will:
 - Load and standardize the data
 - Build and train the VAE model with 5-fold cross-validation
-- Save predictions to a `.npy` file
+- Save predictions
-- Print the mean squared error and R² score
+- Print the evaluation metrics (MAE and R² score)

 ## Project Structure